 Historically, recruitment of youth dropouts to local workforce programs has been difficult; therefore, the Board intends to pilot methods of recruiting youth dropouts from the job seeker population in addition to using current outreach relationships with school districts and community colleges.
 The intent of the program is to yield strategies for successfully reducing the level of youth unemployment.

-TANF purposes addressed by the activity:
+TANF purpose addressed by the activity:

-TANF purpose 2—PTo end the dependence of needy parents on government assistance by promoting job preparation, work, and marriage

-TANF purpose 3—To prevent and reduce the incidence of out-of-wedlock pregnancies and establish annual numerical goals for preventing and reducing the incidence of these pregnancies, such as programs that include supervised after-school programs
+TANF purpose 1— To provide assistance to needy families so that children may be cared for in their own homes or in the homes of relatives.
+(This purpose must be used if the initiative will serve youth over age 18.)

 The initiative will support school-age youth in subsidized employment activities provided during non-school hours in the summer.
 Youth will be placed at a supervised worksite developed for school-age youth, which provides training suitable for youth who would benefit from a hands-on learning environment.

 Individuals to be targeted by the activity, including how eligibility will be documented, if applicable, and number to be served: